 NOTE 14(e) MISO Transmission Owner Return on Equity Complaints - A group of stakeholders, including MISO cooperative and municipal utilities, previously filed complaints with the Federal Energy Regulatory Commission (FERC) requesting a reduction to the base return on equity authorized for MISO transmission owners, including ITC Midwest LLC and ATC.
 In 2019, FERC issued an order on the previously filed complaints and reduced the base return on equity authorized for the MISO transmission owners to 9.88 % for November 12, 2013 through February 11, 2015, and subsequent to September 28, 2016.
 In 2020, FERC issued orders in response to various rehearing requests and increased the base return on equity authorized for the MISO transmission owners from 9.88 % to 10.02 % for November 12, 2013 through February 11, 2015, and subsequent to September 28, 2016.
-In 2022, the U.S. Court of Appeals for the District of Columbia vacated FERC's prior orders that established the base return on equity authorized for the MISO transmission owners and remanded the cases to FERC for further proceedings, which may result in additional changes to the base return on equity authorized for the MISO transmission owners.
-Any further changes in FERC's decisions may have an impact on Alliant Energy's share of ATC's future earnings and customer costs.
+In 2022, the U.S. Court of Appeals for the District of Columbia vacated FERC's prior orders that established the base return on equity authorized for the MISO transmission owners and remanded the cases to FERC for further proceedings.
+In October 2024, FERC issued an order reducing the base return on equity authorized for MISO transmission owners to 9.98 %, effective September 28, 2016.
+As a result, the MISO transmission owners will provide refunds based on the 9.98 % base return on equity, with interest, for November 12, 2013 through February 11, 2015, and subsequent to September 28, 2016, which is not expected to result in any material impacts on Alliant Energy's results of operations or financial condition.
+Any further changes in FERC's decisions may have an impact on Alliant Energy's share of ATC's future earnings and customer costs; however, Alliant Energy is currently unable to predict with certainty the future outcome or impact of any further changes.